 More To Consider

 - Do not use CoQ10 supplements to replace a healthful diet or conventional medical care, or as a reason to postpone seeing a health care provider about a medical problem.

-- If you are thinking about using a dietary supplement, first get information on it from reliable sources.
+- If you're thinking about using a dietary supplement, first get information on it from reliable sources.
 Keep in mind that dietary supplements may interact with medications or other supplements and may contain ingredients not listed on the label.
 Your health care provider can advise you.

-- If you are pregnant or nursing a child, or if you are considering giving a child a dietary supplement, it is especially important to consult your (or your child’s) health care provider.
+- If you're pregnant or nursing a child, or if you are considering giving a child a dietary supplement, it is especially important to consult your (or your child’s) health care provider.